-About the Centre for Peace and Conflict Studies
+About the Department of Peace and Conflict Studies

-The Centre for Peace and Conflict Studies (CPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
+The Department of Peace and Conflict Studies (DPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
 Research projects and other activities focus on the resolution of conflict with a view to attaining just societies.

-The following services are available through the Centre for Peace and Conflict Studies:
+The following services are available through the Department of Peace and Conflict Studies:

 CPACS gratefully acknowledges the support of Dr Stella Cornelius, AO, OBE, Director of the Conflict Resolution Network.

 DPACS hosts the Posters for Peace Gallery, a place where people can relax, read or meet to discuss common interests.
 The collection of pictures in the gallery depicts struggles for peace from all over the world: From Gandhi's advocacy of non-violence to Martin Luther King's “I Have A Dream”; from indigenous Australians' campaigns for land rights to Nelson Mandela's release from prison: “Free at Last”.

 The gallery is located in the Mackie Building, Arundel Street, the University of Sydney.